 “It’s about understanding the way they live, the way they behave, why they think like that.

-Her classes at the University of New Caledonia were a perfect platform for learning about a small demographic of New Caledonians, her fellow students.
+Maria’s classes at the University of New Caledonia were a perfect platform for learning about a small demographic of New Caledonians: her fellow students.

 Understanding local writers and their culture